AlyssaDataHub/SQL/README.md

 ## What You'll Find Here
 * 📚 **Cheat Sheets**
-  - A collection of building blocks and essential actions for tools like SQL, Python, Power BI, Excel, and more, designed to serve as a quick-reference dictionary for mastering each tool.
+  - A Cheat Sheet that includes all of the basic SQL commands.
+This can be used when you're just beginning to learn all the basics or as a reference.
 * 💻 **Projects**
   - Practical examples and case studies showcasing real-world applications of data analytics and other data-related disciplines.
 * 📎 **Resources**